Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Numerical analysis and results

-We see that the largest contribution to the uncertainty, of around $20-30\%$, is due to the hard-collinear factorization scale $\mu$.
-This is in contrast with the radiative $B^+$ decay where the dependence on the scale $\mu$ nearly vanishes at NNLO.
-Another major source of uncertainty is the CKM matrix element $|V_{ub}|$, contributing at the $20\%$ level.
+We find that the largest contribution to the uncertainty, of up to $15\%$ arises from the phases of the resonant contributions, $\delta_\rho$ and $\delta_\omega$.
+Another major source of uncertainty is the CKM matrix element $|V_{ub}|$, contributing at the $8\%$ level.
 Since $|V_{ub}|$ enters as an overall factor in the branching ratio, the resulting uncertainty is independent of the phase space.
-The mass of the $b$-quark $m_b$, the decay constant of the $B$ meson $f_B$, and the Borel parameter $M^2$ each provide an uncertainty of $\sim 3\%$, while the continuum threshold $s_0$ results in an error of only $1-2\%$.
+The hard-collinear factorization scale $\mu$ also provides a non-negligible source of uncertainty.
+The uncertainty associated with the subtraction point provides a direct estimate of the residual model dependence of the dispersive treatment.
+As illustrated in Eqs.~\eqref{Result:numerics5} and \eqref{Result:numerics6}, this uncertainty remains subdominant compared with those associated with the resonance phases and $|V_{ub}|$. \arraystretch{1.2}